sonictruth/openai-automator/README.md

 - Add OpenAI.workflow to Automator.
 - Recommended service Keyboard Shortcut: Shift + Ctrl + Z
 - The project contains three prompts.
 The default prompt is spellcheck
-- To use other prompts, start the selected text with the name of the prompt.
+- For prompts other than the default, begin the selected text with the name of the prompt in square brackets.

-  Example: select the text following text:
+## Example:
-  _[genz] Hello world, how are you ?_ and press the shortcut keys.
+- Select the following text inside an editable box: _[genz] Hello world, how are you ?_
+- Press the shortcut keys.
-  The text will be replaced by _Heyyy world, wassup?
+- The text will be replaced with: _Heyyy world, wassup?
 How ya vibin'? 😎🌍🤙_

 <img src="workflow.png" width="200">